|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This easy pressure cooker spaghetti with homemade spaghetti sauce is nothing short of amazing.
-Combining everything in the Instant Pot cooker makes this a convenient one-pot meal, and it is ready in less than 30 minutes.
+This easy Instant Pot spaghetti with homemade spaghetti sauce is nothing short of amazing.
+Combining everything in the pressure cooker makes this a convenient one-pot meal, and it is ready in less than 30 minutes.
 While you can make this recipe in a traditional pressure cooker, with an Instant Pot you won't need to use your stovetop.

-Just sauté the ground beef with the onions and garlic and then add all of the remaining ingredients.
+All you have to do is sauté the ground beef with the onions and garlic and then add all of the remaining ingredients (including the spaghetti!).
 Set the time for 5 minutes at high pressure and press the button.
-A complete homemade spaghetti dinner just couldn't be easier, and you won't have to use commercially prepared sauces that have additives and preservatives you might wish to avoid.
+A complete homemade spaghetti dinner just couldn't be easier, and you don't have to use commercially prepared sauces that have additives and preservatives you might wish to avoid.

 - 2 tablespoons olive oil